luis198755/hugo-theme-gruvbox/content/blog/oh-my-zsh/index.md

   caption: By [Luis Alberto Rodríguez](https://luisalberto.vercel.app/)
 ---

+Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
+It comes bundled with thousands of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 ## Prerequisites

 Installing Oh My Zsh on a Linux system is a straightforward process that